Protecting Your Retirement Savings During a Divorce

 In divorce proceedings, equitable distribution of retirement funds requires proper valuation and division of retirement benefits:

 - Military pensions

 These assets are often from pre-tax savings and should be divided differently than assets typically purchased after tax, such as real estate.
-We address these taxation issues by paying close attention to detail, making sure that every aspect of property division has been properly managed.
+We address these taxation issues by paying close attention to detail, making sure that every aspect of the property division has been properly managed.

 A qualified domestic relations order (often called a QDRO) can help you protect your financial interests during a divorce.
-At the Stange Law Firm, our attorneys often talk with clients about the implications a QDRO may have on division of retirement accounts between spouses.
+At the Stange Law Firm, our attorneys often talk with clients about the implications a QDRO may have on the division of retirement accounts between spouses.

 Contact an Attorney Who Understands The Finances of Divorce

 We have written an article to help give you tips and more information on the topic: Tips for protecting your investments in the case of a divorce and Missouri Tax Issues in Divorce and Family Law Matters.